aibrite/jdash-docs/src/client/getting-started.md

 :  A string value or function to authenticate your end user to Jdash cloud.

 ### Step 5: Create and display dashboard
-You use `j-dashboard` element to display a dashboard.
+Use `j-dashboard` element to display a dashboard.

 Inside `body` tag, before `<script>` element add following code.